caddie89/CryptoAssetTracker/README.md

 ## Description

-This app enables the creation, management, and deletion of: Players, Assets, Collections, and Sold Assets.
+This app enables the creation, modification, and removal of: Players, Assets, Collections, and Sold Assets.

-More specifically, a User can view, create, update, and delete an Asset that includes the following information:
+More specifically, a user can view, create, update, and delete an Asset that includes the following information:

 - Player
 - Category